516378049/.net-MVC/README.md

 .net MVC Project Template

+note:
+you should regenerate you resovle so that it will import the package from NuGet

+function:

 All of the Contrller should be inherit BaseController， so  that you can use  BaseController's function All of the DataAccess should be inherit DBContextBase， so  that you can use  DBContextBase's function All of the Bussiness should be inherit BussinessBase， so  that you can use  BussinessBase's function